Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Constant carrying capacity: mean-field analysis and Moran process

 The conditions under which the long-lived coexistence criterion, $\tau>2\langle N \rangle$, is satisfied can be estimated by noting that, from the MF analysis, we expect coexistence to occur when $\xi_T$ self-averages under sufficiently high switching rate $\nu_T$.
 Since the average number of $T$-switches by $t=2\langle N \rangle$ scales as $\nu_T \langle N \rangle$, self-averaging occurs when $\nu_T \langle N \rangle\gg 1$.
 We thus consider that there is fast $T$-EV switching when $\nu_T \gg 1/\langle N \rangle$, while $\nu_T \ll 1/\langle N \rangle$ corresponds to the slow $T$-EV regime.
 To ensure long-lived coexistence, the necessary condition $\nu_T \gg 1/\langle N \rangle$ is supplemented by the requirement that $s\sim 1$.
 This ensures enough environmental variability and a regime of coexistence where the MFT is generally $\tau \sim e^{c\langle N \rangle}$ (where $c$ is some positive constant) when $s={\cal O}(1)$~\cite{antal_fixation_2006,cremer_edge_2009,Ewens,Kimura,MA10,AM10,AM11} guaranteeing $\tau>2\langle N \rangle$.

-Hence, the expected conditions for long-lived coexistence are $\nu_T \gg 1/\langle N \rangle$ (fast $T$-switching) and $s={\cal O}(1)$ (enough EV), which are satisfied in the examples considered here when $\nu_T \sim 1, s\sim 1$ or greater and $\avg{N}\gg 1$.
+Hence, the expected conditions for long-lived coexistence are $\nu_T \gg 1/\langle N \rangle$ (fast $T$-switching) and $s={\cal O}(1)$ (enough EV), which are satisfied in the examples considered here when $\nu_T \sim 1, s\sim 1$ or greater, and $\avg{N}\gg 1$.

 We have studied the influence of $T$-EV on the fixation and coexistence properties of the model with constant carrying capacity $K=K_0$ and selection strength $s$ by running a large number of computer simulations up to a time $t=2K_0$ across the $\nu_T-\delta_T$ parameter space.
 When just after $t=2K_0$ both species are present, the run for $(\nu_T,\delta_T,s)$ is characterised by long-lived coexistence which is RGB coded $(0, 1, 0)$.
 There is no long-lived coexistence for the run $(\nu_T,\delta_T)$ if one of the species fixates by $t\leq 2K_0$: either the strain $R$, which is RGB coded $(1,0,0)$, or the strain $S$, which is coded by $(0,0,1)$.
-This procedure is repeated for $10^3$ realisations for different $(\nu_T,\delta_T)$ and, after sample averaging, yields the RGB-diagram of Fig.~\ref{fig:moranheatmap}(a-c); see Sec.~SM3 in \cite{SM}.
+This procedure is repeated for $10^3$ realisations for different $(\nu_T,\delta_T)$ and, after sample averaging, yields the RGB-diagram of Fig.~\ref{fig:moranheatmap}(a-c); see Sec.~SM4 the appendix. {In greyscale, the RGB coding translates into red $\rightarrow$ grey, blue $\rightarrow$ charcoal, and green $\rightarrow$ light grey.
+In what follows, the crossover regimes are coded in magenta and faint green with dark grey and faint light grey as their respective greyscale counterparts, see below.}

 It is also useful to study the effect of the $T$-EV in the realm of the MA by means of numerically exact results.
 For this, with the transition rates Eq.~\eqref{eq:Moranrates}, we notice that when $N=K_0$ is constant and there are initially $n$ cells of type $R$, the $R$-strain fixation probability, $\phi_n^{\xi_T}$, in the environmental state $\xi_T$ satisfies the first-step analysis equation~\cite{Gardiner,Pinsky2011-px,ashcroft_fixation_2014}